igorski/MWEngine/README.md

 You will need both the [Android SDK](https://developer.android.com/studio/index.html) and the [Android NDK](https://developer.android.com/ndk/downloads/index.html).
 Additionally, you will need [SWIG](http://www.swig.org) (available on most package managers like _Brew_ for OS X or _apt-get_ on Linux)

-You will need [Gradle](https://gradle.org) to run the build scripts.
+You will need [CMake](https://cmake.org) and [Gradle](https://gradle.org) to run the build scripts.
 All aforementioned utilities are available on all major Operating Systems.

 ### Build instructions